awesome-workshop/cap-cms/_episodes/02-creating-new-CAP-entry.md

 After the introduction showing the general aspects of the CAP portal, it's now time to create a new CAP entry so that we can really see how the whole workflow works.
 # Entering in the CAP portal

+The CAP portal can be accessed here: https://analysispreservation.cern.ch/